mgechev/blog.mgechev.com/_posts/2017-08-05-typed-lambda-calculus-create-type-checker-transpiler-compiler-javascript.md

   // - Then and else are of the same type.
   } else if (ast.type === ASTNodes.Condition) {
     if (!ast.then || !ast.el || !ast.condition) {
-      diagnostics.push('No condition for a conditional expression');
+      diagnostics.push('No condition of a conditional expression');
       return {
         diagnostics
       };